-- Market Sheep and Goats under 18 months of age are exempt from individual USDA official scrapie identification requirements.
-Breeding females must have scrapie tags. - Clostridial diseases (breeding stock yearly, market lambs prior to purchase) - Dewormed, Valbezen, or lvermectin equivalent (Strongly recommended) Ivermectin is not approved for dairy goats. - Rams should be Brucella Ovis negative or come from a negative flock
+- All Sheep and Goats must have scrapie identification tags. - Clostridial diseases (breeding stock yearly, market lambs prior to purchase) - Dewormed, Valbezen, or Ivermectin equivalent (Strongly recommended) \Ivermectin is not approved for dairy goats. - Rams should be Brucella Ovis negative or come from a negative flock